 In the last few years, scientists have opened a startling new window into humans’ distant past by extracting and analyzing DNA from the bones of people who lived thousands of years ago.
 Those peoples’ genes tell surprising tales of vast migrations and genetic mixing before the dawn of history.

-Now, for the first time, this powerful approach is illuminating the story of ancient humans in Central and South America.
+Now, for the first time, this powerful approach is illuminating the story of ancient humans in Central and South Americaexternal link, opens in a new tab.
 An analysis of 49 individuals who lived as long as 11,000 years ago suggests that the Clovis culture, the first known widespread archaeological culture of North America, was also accompanied by a spread of people southward – a migration that some scientists had already suspected.

 And then something wholly unexpected happened.
 Beginning at least 9,000 years ago in Central and South America, the Clovis culture-associated people vanished, Howard Hughes Medical Investigator David Reich and his colleagues report November 8, 2018 in the journal, Cell.
 The genetic evidence shows they were replaced by a different population.